rossdrew/journal/README.md

 `GET /entries?[contains="journal"][start=0][limit=10]`

-Get a list of journal entries.
+# Get a list of journal entries.
 Optionally
  - filtered on entries in which their `body` `contains` a given string.
- - only return `limit` number of entries
+ - returning only `limit` number of entries
- - only return entries from `start` index
+ - returning only entries from `start` index

 Combining `start` and `limit` therefore gives us paging functionality.
 As a result the data is returned in a paging header (`size`, `limit`, `startIndex`) with the data (entires) found under `data`: